 Another thing that makes hospice care special is the holistic approach.
 Hospice is composed of a team of licensed clinicians who deliver medical, psychosocial, and spiritual care to patients.
 Unique Hospice providers develop a plan of care that meets the specific needs of each patient.
 The hospice interdisciplinary team is made up of doctors, nurses, social workers, chaplains, music therapists, volunteers, as well as other professionals participating in patient care.

 In addition to individualized care, hospice care is personal.
 Hospice is provided in the comfort of a patient’s home, whether it be in a facility or private residence.
-Hospice staff build strong relationships with patients and their families.
-Taking into consideration their background, preferences, goals and values.
+Hospice staff builds strong relationships with patients and their families.
+Taking into consideration their background, preferences, goals, and values.
 Families report high satisfaction and trust in our hospice team.

 Patients and caregivers feel confident in our ability to respond quickly and effectively to any emergency situation.
 Our medical team is available 24/7 including holidays and weekends.
 Service can be initiated on the same day of evaluation and medications as well as durable medical equipment can be delivered on the same day, too.